What happens on a jury?

 After the trial

 These feelings usually pass in a few days.
-But if you’re having problems and they persist, don’t just tough it out.
-Seek help.
+But if you’re having problems and they persist please seek help.